From Sting to Trulli - the celebrity winemakers

 • 75 hectares of vineyards

-• First recorded in 1793 as Casino Castorani, bought in 1999 by Jarno Trulli with three partners
+• 1793 first records as Casino Castorani, 1999 purchase by Jarno Trulli with three partners

 • Organic farming